John Fante: Legacy and recognition

-He is known to be one of the first to portray the tough times faced by many writers in Los Angeles, and is often referred to as "the quintessential L.A. novelist."
+He is one of the first to portray the tough times of writers in Los Angeles and has been referred to as "the quintessential L.A. novelist."
 He has also been cited as a precursor to Beat writers.
 Robert Towne has called Ask the Dust the greatest novel ever written about Los Angeles.
 Michael Tolkin said the novel should be "mandatory reading" in the Los Angeles school system.
 More than 60 years after it was published, Ask the Dust appeared for several weeks on the New York Times Best Sellers List.

-Fante's work and style have influenced similar authors such as Charles Bukowski, who stated in his introduction to Ask the Dust that "Fante was my god".
+Fante's work and style have influenced Charles Bukowski, who stated in his introduction to Ask the Dust that "Fante was my god".
 Bukowski dedicated poems to Fante, and in the early part of his career was said to go around shouting, "I am Arturo Bandini!" in reference to Fante's alter ego.
-In his 1978 novel Women, Bukowski's alter ego Henry Chinaski is asked to name his favorite author and he replies, "Fante."
+In his 1978 novel Women, Bukowski's alter ego Henry Chinaski is asked to name his favorite author; he replies, "Fante."

-Fante wrote about writing, about people he knew, and about places where he lived and worked, which included Wilmington, Long Beach, Manhattan Beach, the Bunker Hill district of downtown Los Angeles, as well as various homes in Hollywood, Echo Park and Malibu.
+Fante wrote about writing, about people he knew, and about places where he lived and worked, which included Wilmington, Long Beach, Manhattan Beach, the Bunker Hill district of downtown Los Angeles Hollywood, Echo Park and Malibu.
 Recurring themes in Fante's work are poverty, Catholicism, family life, Italian-American identity, sports, and racism.
 Kristopher Cook proposes a concentration on themes of "existentialism; philosophy – finding the meaning of life through free will, choice, and personal concern".
-Additionally, Neil Gordon suggests Fante's works exude a "profound urge to realize an artistic talent and an equally profound anxiety about recognition in the literary market".
-Fante's clear voice, vivid characters, shoot-from-the-hip style, and painful, emotional honesty blended with humor and scrupulous self-criticism lends his books to wide appreciation.
-Most of his novels and stories take place either in Colorado or California.
-Many of his novels and short stories also feature or focus on fictional incarnations of Fante's father, Nicola Fante, as a cantankerous wine tippling, cigar stub-smoking bricklayer.
+Neil Gordon suggests Fante's works exude a "profound urge to realize an artistic talent and an equally profound anxiety about recognition in the literary market".
+Fante's clear voice, vivid characters, shoot-from-the-hip style, and painful, emotional honesty blended with humor and scrupulous self-criticism give his books wide appreciation.
+Most of his novels and stories take place in Colorado or California.
+Some of his novels and short stories feature or focus on fictional incarnations of Fante's father, Nicola Fante, as a cantankerous, wine tippling, cigar stub-smoking bricklayer.

 In 1987, Fante was posthumously awarded the PEN USA President's Award.

 On October 13, 2009, Los Angeles City Council member Jan Perry put forward a motion, seconded by Jose Huizar, that the intersection of Fifth Street and Grand Avenue be designated John Fante Square.
 The site is outside the Los Angeles Central Library frequented by the young Fante, and where Charles Bukowski discovered Ask The Dust.
 On April 8, 2010, the author's 101st birthday, the Fante Square sign was unveiled in a noon ceremony attended by Fante's family, fans and city officials.
 Fante Square is located near the old Bunker Hill neighborhood he wrote about, and where he also lived.Matt Shoard, "Discovering John Fante," The Guardian, April 8, 2010.